 Argostoli, our beautiful capital!

-This tour is divided into 3 sections, you can choose to do part of it or all of it according to your schedule and interests:
+This tour is divided into 3 parts, you can choose to do part of it or all of it according to your schedule and interests:

 Koutavos Lagoon (south side)